 Throughout the entire first six quarters of the preclinical phase of the curriculum, students will be exposed to the contemporary community health care system in an interprofessional environment from week one on.
-During three hours Thursday afternoon, students will shadow a physician providing real life heath care at one of local community care clinics for patients from underserved communities in or nearby
+During three hours Thursday afternoon, students will shadow a physician providing real life heath care at one of local community care clinics for patients from underserved communities in or nearby Long Beach.

-Long Beach.
 Students will learn how community clinics provide and advocate for expanding access to quality comprehensive health care for medically underserved people in Long Beach and adjacent cities.
-Revised date: August 2021; 2nd revision: 3.2.2022

 They will be actively witnessing how addressing social determinants of health lead to healthier communities and how the most vulnerable populations have access to immediate care.
-The clinics connect firstand second-year medical students of AUHS with passionate physicians employed by community care clinics, who demonstrate the values of physician leadership, community involvement, and philanthropy.
+The clinics connect first and second year medical students of AUHS with passionate physicians employed by community care clinics who demonstrate values of physician leadership, community involvement, and philantrophy.